tronprotocol/documentation/TRX/Tron-http.md

 Parameter contract_address: Smart contract address, defualt hexString
 Parameter function_selector:  Function call, must not leave a blank space Parameter parameter: The parameter passed to 'function_selector', the format must match with the VM's requirement.
 You can use a hs tool provided by remix to convert a parameter like [1,2] to the format that VM requires
+Parameter parameter_string: The parameter passed to 'function_selector' in text string format, this 'parameter_string' will override 'parameter'.
+Example: "\"100\", \"TJCnKsPa7y5okkXvQAidZBzqx3QyQ6sxMW\"", if the function call has no parameter, 'parameter_string' should be set ""
 Parameter fee_limit: The maximum TRX burns for resource consumption Parameter call_value: The TRX transfer to the contract for each call Parameter owner_address: Owner address that triggers the contract, default hexString